 Articles in Progress

-“Cliff Notes: Claiming Michelle” The Scholar and the Feminist Online (in progress, invited for inclusion in special issue on Caribbean Feminisms, Eds Tami Navarro and Tonya Haynes).
+“Cliff Notes: Claiming Michelle” The Scholar and the Feminist Online (accepted for inclusion in special issue on Caribbean Feminisms, Eds Tami Navarro and Tonya Haynes, forthcoming Fall 2019).

 “Teaching in the Diaspora” in The Art and Practice of Teaching Literature: Caribbean Writers and Teachers Talking Literature.
 Eds.
-Lorna Down and Thelma Baker (under contract with University of West Indies Press).
+Lorna Down and Thelma Baker (forthcoming, under contract with University of West Indies Press).